 Share your patriotic sentiments with guests by labeling oversize buckets with vinyl letters (find them at office supply or crafts stores).
 Fill the buckets with ice to keep beverages cool during a hot 4th of July celebration, or use them to hold boxes of sparklers.

 Make your own 4th of July flags!
 Purchase wooden skewers and a spool of festive flag ribbon at your local crafts store.
 Wrap a 3-inch length ribbon around the top of each skewer; secure with tape.

 Add bunting to your porch to welcome guests this 4th of July.
 Buy several yards of patriotic-pattern fabric (determine length based on where the bunting will hang).
 Starting at one end, gather the fabric about every 24 inches and secure the gathers using red, white, or blue yarn.
 Use the same color of yarn to attach the bunting to a porch rail.

-Red-white-and-blue striped paper lanterns can become makeshift 4th of July centerpieces for your table.
-Just slip each lantern over a clear glass and tuck a handful of white blooms inside.
+Transform red-white-and-blue striped paper lanterns into 4th of July centerpieces for your table.
+Just slip each lantern over a clear glass, and tuck a handful of white blooms inside.

 Editor's Tip: A solid background -- such as a blue table runner -- will make these decorations pop.

 Paper fans help guests keep cool on hot summer days.
 These darling ones add patriotic flair to any event.
 Insert sturdy straws or dowels between the ends of opened mini decorative paper fans.
 Glue a circle of firework-pattern paper to the center.